eedygreen/isah-idris-DevOps-Engineer-resume/docs/experience/BlockOps_Engineer.md

 - Created relaible and repeatable infrastructure in web3 using GitOps principles
 - Applying DevOps and Judoka principles to improve the infrastructure and make web3 adoptable and usable
 - Created a roadmap to manage the infrastructure as code and implemented IaC with Terraform and imported previous infrastructure into terraform
+- Build and integrated a customised OpenTelemetry Agent for gathering metrics, logs for web3 bridge - **peer-to-peer distributed systems** for sygma protocol and clients using sygma protocol software

 ### **Tools and Technology used**